 This SEAL strategy is a teacher favorite in my SEAL Teacher Training course and is by far one of the most successful SEAL strategies across all grade levels and subject areas.

-Let’s take a look at how you can use music to create calm and focus in your classroom!
+Let’s take a look at how you can use music to calm your students and help them to focus in your classroom!

 Read the Transcription

 Playing music in your classroom is a great way to create a sense of calm and focus.
 Want to know how?
 I’m going to help you get started with Soundtracking your classroom in 6 simple steps.